H1Jam/Bind/README.md

 ![workflow](https://github.com/H1Jam/Bind/actions/workflows/main.yml/badge.svg)
 ![license](https://img.shields.io/github/license/H1Jam/Bind)
 # Bind Library
-Bind is an Android UI toolkit for Arduino which allows you to create interactive UI elements for your Arduino codes.
-In other words, your MCU codes can spawn UI elements on the Android screen to show data (Text, Chart, Gaugages, etc ) or get user inputs back (Buttons, Checkbox, Joystick, Slider, etc).
-For example, you may create a button with custom text, size, and color, spawn it in the desired location on the Android app and register a callback function to run the commands when the user presses the button.
-You don't need to modify the Android app! everything happens inside the code you deploy into your Arduino board.
-For now, we only support Bluetooth.
+Bind is a C++ UI toolkit designed for Arduino, enabling the creation of interactive user interface elements within your Arduino projects.
+In simpler terms, it allows your microcontroller (MCU) code to generate UI components on an Android screen, serving two main purposes: displaying data such as text, charts, and gauges, and receiving user input through buttons, checkboxes, joysticks, sliders, and more.

+For instance, you can effortlessly craft a customized button with specific text, dimensions, and colors.
+Then, you can position this button within the Android app and associate a callback function in your Arduino code to execute commands when users interact with it (e.g. toggling an LED or controlling a relay).
+Importantly, all these capabilities are achieved without the need to make alterations to the Android application or handle any serial protocol.
+Instead, everything occurs within the code that you upload to your Arduino board.

+As of now, Bind only supports Bluetooth and Serial port (over USB) for these interactions.
 Will be ready soon!
 Stay tuned...